Is it Possible to Cancel a Health Insurance Plan?

 Q3.
 What happens if I go uninsured?

-You pay all medical costs out-of-pocket and may face state penalties.
+You pay all bills yourself, may face fines.

 Q4.
 Can I switch to a cheaper plan instead of cancelling?

-Yes.
-Adjusting coverage or downgrading can save money while maintaining protection.
+Yes, downgrading coverage can save money while staying protected.

 Q5.
 How does COBRA work?

-COBRA allows you to keep employer coverage for up to 18 months, paying the full premium yourself.
+Keep employer coverage up to 18 months, pay full premium yourself.

 Post Comment